-Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted the following formula yields a result of less than one: (A/B) + (C/D) Where A is the mass in grams of uranium-235; B is 400 if the fissile material is mixed with substances that have an average hydrogen density less than or equal to water, or 290 in all other cases; C is the mass in grams of all other fissile nuclides, as defined in the IAEA Regulations; and D is 250 if the fissile material is mixed with substances that have an average hydrogen density less than or equal to water, or 180 in all other cases. (d) Any combination of (a), (b) and/or (c).
+Packaging and Transport of Nuclear Substances Regulations, 2015 Relevant paragraph(s) of the IAEA Regulations and other information as noted (A/B) + (C/D) Where A is the mass in grams of uranium-235; B is 400 if the fissile material is mixed with substances that have an average hydrogen density less than or equal to water, or 290 in all other cases; C is the mass in grams of all other fissile nuclides, as defined in the IAEA Regulations; and D is 250 if the fissile material is mixed with substances that have an average hydrogen density less than or equal to water, or 180 in all other cases.
 These exclusions are only valid if there is no other material with fissile nuclides in the package or in the consignment if shipped unpackaged.
 27. (1) Subject to subsections (2) and (3), both LSA material and an SCO must be transported in Type IP-3 packages.
 (2) LSA-I material and an SCO-I may be transported unpackaged in accordance with the IAEA Regulations, but must be transported in a manner that ensures that, under routine conditions of transport, there will be no escape of the radioactive contents from the conveyance or any loss of shielding.
 Paragraph 520.
-LSA material and SCO in groups LSA-I and SCO-I may be transported, unpackaged, under the following conditions: (a) All unpackaged material other than ores containing only naturally occurring radionuclides shall be transported in such a manner that under routine conditions of transport there will be no escape of the radioactive contents from the conveyance nor will there be any loss of shielding. (b) Each conveyance shall be under exclusive use, except when only transporting SCO-I on which the contamination on the accessible and the inaccessible surfaces is not greater than 10 times the applicable level specified in para.
+LSA material and SCO in groups LSA-I, SCO-I and SCO-III may be transported, unpackaged, under the following conditions: (a) All unpackaged material other than ores containing only naturally occurring radionuclides shall be transported in such a manner that under routine conditions of transport there will be no escape of the radioactive contents from the conveyance nor will there be any loss of shielding. (b) Each conveyance shall be under exclusive use, except when only transporting SCO-I on which the contamination on the accessible and the inaccessible surfaces is not greater than 10 times the applicable level specified in para.
 214. (c) For SCO-I where it is suspected that non-fixed contamination exists on inaccessible surfaces in excess of the values specified in para.
 413(a)(i), measures shall be taken to ensure that the radioactive material is not released into the conveyance. (d) Unpackaged fissile material shall meet the requirement of para.
-417(e).
-(3) LSA material and an SCO may be transported in Type IP-1 packages and Type IP-2 packages in accordance with the IAEA Regulations if the LSA material and the SCO (a) are transported in conveyances that are not carrying passengers; (b) are transported in conveyances or freight containers from one consignor only; and (c) are only loaded at the consignor's location and unloaded at the consignee's location.
-Paragraph 521.
-LSA material and SCO, except as otherwise specified in para.
-520, shall be packaged in accordance with Table 5.
+417(e). (e) For SCO-III; (i) Transport shall be under exclusive use by road, rail, inland waterway or sea. (ii) All activities associated with the shipment, including radiation protection, emergency response and any special precautions or special administrative or operational controls that are to be employed during transport shall be described in a transport plan.
+The transport jan shall demonstrate that the overall level of safety in transport is at least equivalent to that which would be provided if the requirements of para.
+648 (only for the test specified in para.
+724, preceded by the tests specified in paras 720 and 721) had been met.